 - Understanding of market access issues and ability to identify points of entry for clients

 - Strategic partnerships, alliances and overall recognition in the industries and global institutions and organizations that work mostly in emerging economies.

-In Asia, we have one of the largest and most experienced practices in the region with over 300 lawyers in Thailand, Vietnam, Singapore, Hong Kong and the People’s Republic of China.
+In Asia, we have one of the largest and most experienced practices in the region with over 300 lawyers in Vietnam, Singapore, Hong Kong and the People’s Republic of China.

 We have been active in Latin America for more than 20 years.
 In 2009 we formed an association with the Brazilian law firm, Tauil & Chequer Advogados (T&C), which has offices in Brasília, São Paulo and Rio de Janeiro.
 Through T&C, our clients have access to a full service Brazilian domestic law practice.

 Our wider emerging markets team covers Africa, India, Central and Eastern Europe, the Middle East, Russia and other CIS countries.